For MoneyOwl, we go for a high bar of reliability when we look for investment solutions for our client’s financial plans

 Value and small caps, to which the Dimensional equity funds in MoneyOwl’s portfolios are tilted, have been massively outperforming for more than 6 months since the third quarter of 2020.
-From August 2020 to February 2021, MSCI World Value Index returned 16.1% vs 7.8% for the MSCI World Growth Index, while MSCI World Small Cap index returned 29.9% vs 11.7% for the MSCI World index (net of dividends, in USD).
+From August 2020 to February 2021, MSCI World Value Index returned 16.1% vs 7.8% for the MSCI World Growth Index, while the MSCI World Small Cap index returned 29.9% vs 11.7% for the MSCI World Index (net of dividends, in USD).

 As advisers who encourage taking a long-term view in investing, MoneyOwl would be the first to say that we should not make too much of our own short-term outperformance.
-We know that the value, small caps and profitability premiums can hide themselves for extended periods.
+We know that the value, small caps, and profitability premiums can hide for extended periods.
 The premiums are volatile, no doubt.

-But what we can say from is that when value, small caps (and profitability) premiums do appear, they can come back very strongly.
-They remind us that these dimensions of long-term, higher expected return stand on solid ground of both evidence and logic – on the back of Nobel prize-winning standard of research, no less!
+But what we can say is that when value, small caps (and profitability) premiums do appear, they can come back very strongly.
+They remind us that these dimensions of long-term, higher expected return stand on the solid ground of both evidence and logic – on the back of the Nobel prize-winning standard of research, no less!

-You may ask, then, what makes value, small caps and profitability each a long-term dimension of higher expected return, as opposed to just a short-term “market rotation”?
+You may ask, then, what makes value, small caps, and profitability each a long-term dimension of higher expected return, as opposed to just a short-term “market rotation”?

 - Grounded in financial logic